-We want public transport to be less expensive than taking the car.
+We want public transport to be cheaper than taking the car.

 We need to see the Polluter Pays Principle implemented for Scottish transport.

 Public transport should be less expensive than taking the car.
-But despite frequent protests from the motoring lobby that car users are being priced off the road, it is in fact public transport users who have seen massive real term fare increases over the past fifteen years.
-While motoring costs have fallen in real terms since 1999 – down by 6% – rail users have seen real term price increases of 18% while bus users have had to absorb a 26% increase.
+Despite frequent protests from the motoring lobby that car users are being priced off the road, it is in fact public transport users who have seen massive real term fare increases over the past fifteen years.
+While motoring costs have fallen in real terms since 2007 – down by 2% – rail users have seen real term price increases of 19% while bus users have had to absorb a 37% increase.
 Given that those in the lowest income brackets rely disproportionately on public transport, these price trends are socially regressive, as well as being environmentally unsustainable.

 One way of reducing public transport fares would be to see governments invest at the levels seen across the Continent; the other is for roads users to pay the right prices.
 Most cars, lorries or air transport currently do not pay for their full external costs – environmental (e.g. climate change, air and noise pollution), social (e.g. community severance, road crashes), or economic (e.g. congestion, road damage).
 The London congestion charge is the outstanding example of how better price signals can improve conditions for everyone – and it is long overdue for the leadership shown there to be replicated in Scotland.

 Develop road traffic demand management options for Scotland’s four major cities